Sponsored

 About the Author

 Lydia Willsky-Ciollo is associate professor of religious studies and director of American Studies at Fairfield University.
-She is author of American Unitarianism and the Protestant Dilemma: The Conundrum of Biblical Authority and co-author with Eugene Gallagher of New Religions: Emerging Faiths and Religious Cultures in the Modern World.
+She is author of American Unitarianism and the Protestant Dilemma: The Conundrum of Biblical Authority and co-author with Eugene V. Gallagher of New Religions: Emerging Faiths and Religious Cultures in the Modern World.